Sign-up to become a Womenspace Volunteer!

 If you would like additional information or have any questions about volunteering, please contact the Volunteer Coordinator at 541-485-8232 or email firstname.lastname@example.org

-Advocate Volunteers – All volunteers who want to work directly with participants seeking services will be required to attend our initial 32-hour advocate training.
-In addition, to that there are orientations and on-the-job trainings for each program area.
+Advocate Volunteers – All volunteers who want to work directly with participants seeking services will be required to complete our initial 60-hour advocate training and orientation program.
+Continuous support and on-the-job trainings for each program area is provided by experienced Womenspace staff and volunteers.

 Staff our 24- hour phone lines.
 Use crisis intervention and active listening skills to help problem-solve and give information referrals to battered adults, their friends and family or other service providers; educate callers on domestic violence and safety plans.